joelangeway/learning-java/010-WhatDoesAllThatCrapMean.md

 ## What does `public` mean?

 The very first word of our program is `public`.
 When we declare a class or a field or a method, we must specify the "accessability" of the thing.
 Other options for accessability are `protected`, `private`, and `internal`.
-When we're talking about a field or a method or even another class, declared inside of a class, we call those inner things "memebers" of the class.
+When we're talking about a field or a method or even another class, declared inside of a class, we call those inner things "members" of the class.

 When we say that a class is public, that means that the class can be referenced by any Java code in any other class or package.
 In order for your program to be run, the Java "runtime", needs to find your class and call its `main` method.
 If your class is not `public` then the Java runtime won't be able to access it.
 For the same reason, the `main` method also needs to be public.
 The word runtime is also used in the phrase "at runtime" to mean "while your program is running."